orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 The name of the process immediately follows the property prefix, here `save-final`.

-The wildcards, as usual with Form Funner, can specify a form's application and form names.
+The wildcards, as usual with Form Runner, can specify a form's application and form names.
 Here, the process is available to all forms in all apps because of the `*.*` wildcard.

 ## Simple actions